Fishing boat that sunk was investigated for dumping in popular bay

-A fishing vessel which sank off the coast of South Otago on Monday was recently at the centre of an Environment Canterbury investigation for dumping fish waste in Caroline Bay.
+A fishing vessel that sank off the coast of South Otago on Monday was recently at the centre of an Environment Canterbury investigation for dumping fish waste in Caroline Bay.

 Port Chalmers-based Aurora 7459 went down about one nautical mile off the coast of the Tautuku Peninsula and two people and a dog were winched aboard an Otago Regional Rescue Helicopter from a life raft.